-New study suggests that yogurt may help keep blood pressure lowJanuary 17th, 2013 in Health /
+New study suggests that yogurt may help keep blood pressure lowJanuary 17, 2013 in Medicine & Health / Health

 People who eat yogurt a few times per week are less likely to develop high blood pressure than those who rarely eat it, according to Tufts research.